ZJZAC/awesome-deep-model-IP-protection/README.md

 1. [DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models](http://www.aceslab.org/sites/default/files/DeepMarks_ICMR.pdf): focusing on the watermark bit, which using Anti Collusion Codes (ACC), e.g., Balanced Incomplete Block Design (BIBID); The main difference between watermarking and fingerprinting is that the WM remains the same for all copies of the IP while the FP is unique for each copy.
 As such, FPs address the ambiguity of WMs and enables tracking of IP misuse conducted by a specific user. | [BibTex](): chen2019deepmarks | Chen et al, *ICMR* 2019

-3. [Mitigating Adversarial Attacks by Distributing Different Copies to Different Users](https://arxiv.org/pdf/2111.15160.pdf)：为了防止相同分发模型直接进行对抗攻击；也可用于attack tracing; based on [attractors](https://arxiv.org/pdf/2003.02732.pdf) | [BibTex](): zhang2021mitigating | Zhang et al, 2021.11.30

 2. [IPGuard: Protecting Intellectual Property of Deep Neural Networks via Fingerprinting the Classification Boundary](https://arxiv.org/pdf/1910.12903.pdf): Based on this observation, IPGuard extracts some data points near the classification boundary of the model owner’s classifier and uses them to fingerprint the classifier  | [BibTex](): cao2019ipguard | Cao et al, *AsiaCCS* 2021

-5. [AFA Adversarial fingerprinting authentication for deep neural networks](https://www.sciencedirect.com/science/article/abs/pii/S014036641931686X)：Use the adversarial examples as the model’s fingerprint | [BibTex](): zhao2020afa | Zhao et al, * Computer Communications* 2020
+3. [AFA Adversarial fingerprinting authentication for deep neural networks](https://www.sciencedirect.com/science/article/abs/pii/S014036641931686X)：Use the adversarial examples as the model’s fingerprint | [BibTex](): zhao2020afa | Zhao et al, * Computer Communications* 2020

 7. [Deep neural network fingerprinting by conferrable adversarial examples](https://arxiv.org/pdf/1912.00888.pdf): conferrable adversarial examples that exclusively transfer with a target label from a source model to its surrogates | [BibTex](): lukas2019deep | Lukas et al, *ICLR* 2021